 02 of 05

-Take a look at one of my bins.
-It is simple and efficient.
-These worms survived for 3 years in the bin you see pictured.
-They were then transferred to a larger bin so I could increase my composting.
+Take a look at these simple and efficient bins.
+We have seen worms survive for three years in the bin you see pictured before being transferred to a larger bin for increased composting.

 03 of 05

 Of course, the worms are important.
 Without them, even the best setup will never get started.
 You can not add worms from your garden to the composting bin.
 They are not able to survive, and your efforts will end up in disappointment.

 The correct type of worm, Eisenia fetida or Red Wigglers, isn't your average type of worm.
 They thrive in captivity, where the worms in your garden will certainly die when placed in the bin.
 They also reproduce prolifically and can eat their own body weight in scraps every day!

 These hard workers are easy to purchase as well.
 You can, of course, buy them online (start with one pound, for most indoor worm bins), or simply buy them at your local pet store.
 When buying from the pet store, they are often sold by number, so plan on buying 50 to 100 of them.
 You may have to specify that you need bait or feeder worms, so the person at the store understands you are looking for the live type of worm.

 If you do buy them from the pet store, remove all the bedding that comes with the worms, to avoid adding anything unwanted visitors to your bin.